natatat/sinatra-todos/README.md

 Your mission, and you choose to accept it, is to get a very small todo list app deployed to Heroku.

-1. Fork this repository to your personal github account
+1. Fork this repository to one of your personal github account
 1. Make all the [features](#features) pass
 1. Push it to heroku
 1. Submit a pull request to this repository for your peers to review.
 Include a